 Should You Pay to Promote Your LinkedIn Content?

-One of the main points of contention for B2B salespeople using LinkedIn to further their sales, is whether or not you should pay to promote your content.
+One of the main points of contention for B2B salespeople using LinkedIn is whether or not you should pay to promote your content.

 ”We don’t pay, and have never used paid ads, what we do is organic,” explains Guillaume.

 The problem with paid ads is that the automated system doesn’t always target your ICP, instead pushing your content to a vast number of LinkedIn users.
 This means that a majority of the money you invest in a paid promotion will likely do nothing to help push your sales further.

 At the end of the day, an effective outbound sales strategy relies on the relationship between customers and sellers.
 Most clients prefer to buy from a trusted source, and rightly so.
 If you want to drive your B2B sales and ultimately your revenue, it’s best to focus on creating a dialogue with your ICP, rather than pushing the sale.